View Document Text

 In the course of providing services to clients who are at or nearing retirement age or clients with

-year or years that they are under management with ODIJ.
-ODIJ does not have access to
+management with ODIJ and only for the year or years that they are under management with

-information about accounts not under management, or to information about Accounts that are
+ODIJ.
+ODIJ does not have access to information about accounts not under management, nor to

-currently under management relating to years or periods before or after they were under
+information about Accounts that are currently under management relating to years or periods

-advice regarding RMDs from Account(s) that were under management for only a portion of a
+ODIJ provides guidance regarding RMDs from Account(s) that were under management for

-given year, ODIJ must rely upon the client to provide information regarding the Account(s) for
+only a portion of a given year, ODIJ must rely upon the client to provide information regarding

 D. Wrap Fee Programs